pierremrtn/bloc_state_machine_proposal/README.md

 # Effort to add State Machine to BLoC package

-This repository provide an experimental implementation of State Machine for bloc and some examples to demonstrate it's usage.
+This repository provides an experimental implementation of State Machine for bloc and some examples to demonstrate its usage.

-See [issue] on github for the proposal discussion
+See [#3246](https://github.com/felangel/bloc/issues/3246) on github for the proposal discussion

 # Credits